Build a business and earn and income with hundreds of training tutorials

 Want Better Copy?
 Go On A Quest!

-The second part is usually the easiest part of my work.
-Why?
-Because figuring out what to say is often a whole lot harder than how to say it.
+Writing copy usually involves two major things: figuring out what to say and then how to say it.
+The second part is usually the easiest because figuring out what to say is often a whole lot harder than how to say it.
+It requires a lot of research, creativity, time, and, of course, “sales detective work.,” as my friend John Carlton calls it.

 So I tend to try to find a good hook for the headline.

-After a little bit of detective work, usually by going through some of the answers my client gives me after filling out my preliminary questionnaire, this usually comes to me after tinkering with the headline a bit, sometimes writing several of them down.
+After a little bit of research, usually by going through the answers my client provided me in my intake questionnaire, a good idea for a hook usually comes to me after tinkering with the headline a bit, sometimes after writing several of them until I come up with the one I think will pull best or capture the most attention.

+Headers are usually parts of the copy — spread throughout where they make sense, create curiosity, and force the reader to stop scanning and start reading.
 With new copy, I usually start with an outline, but I really don’t write the actual headers.
 I often start with the concept or idea I want to introduce in specific sections of the letter, but then write copy and use headers at that point, all based on the flow of ideas.

-My formula is this: I call it going on a “QUEST.”
+I call it going on a “QUEST.”

 1. Qualify